tex0gen/bootstrap5-wordpress-theme/README.md

 # Themestrap - Bootstrap 4 Wordpress Theme
 Note: This theme is not a complete theme.
 It is made as a boilerplate for rapid bespoke theme development.
+Uses Webpack 5 to build SASS and use ES6 transpiled JS.
+Also has linting for both styles and javascript to ensure your theme conforms to the WordPress code standards.

 This theme includes support for Woocommerce.